When it comes to creating video content for your business, most people think it requires a lot of equipment and a huge financial investment.

 3. Tripod

 Shaky cam is a surefire way to distract your viewers and make your video seem unprofessional.
-That’s why we recommend investing in a tripod for your smartphone.
+That’s why we recommend investing in a tripod or gimbal for your smartphone, as these tools work to significantly improve the stability of your iPhone videos and provide smoother footage compared to handheld shooting.

 Smartphone tripods come in a variety of different styles.
-Some are designed to hook onto a rail, desk, or other surface.
-Others have telescoping legs that allow you to adjust the height to fit your needs.
+Some are designed to connect to a rail, desk, or other surface, while others have telescoping legs that allow you to adjust the height to fit your needs.
 This travel tripod gets great reviews because it’s lightweight and portable — and at under $20, you can’t go wrong.

 Whichever tripod you choose, don’t forget to flip your camera sideways.
 You’ll want to record in landscape mode (horizontal), since this will look best on most screens.